move-ai/recipes/FAQs.md

 # FAQs
 ## Single-Camera
+### How do I get the highest quality results?
+Ensure the following:
+- A person is fully visible at the start of the video.
+- The camera is static for the duration of the capture.
+- The entire actor is completely visible in every frame of the capture.
+- There are no other people visible at any time during the capture.
+- The actor holds an “A pose” for 1 second at the start of the video.
+- Clothing worn by the actor has good contrast to their background.
+- The actor is well lit.

-Q: What is the processing time for a 10s single-camera video?
+### What is the processing time for a 10s single-camera video?
-A: Approximately 5 minutes.
+Approximately TK minutes.

-Q: What is the processing time for a 10s multi-camera video?
+### What is the processing time for a 10s multi-camera video?
-A: For 4 cameras approximately 10 mins.
-For 8 cameras approximately 20 mins.
+For 4 cameras, approximately TK mins.
+For TK cameras, approximately TK mins.

-Q: What type of video formats are supported?
+### What type of video formats are supported?
-A: Frame rate, length, size, format, pixels, orientation.
+TO DO (frame rate, length, size, format, pixels, orientation).

-Q: What type of motion is supported.
+### What type of motion is supported.
-A: All types.
-The system expects a T-pose at the beginning.
+TO DO.

-Q: If there are multiple people in the video, who gets tracked?
+### If there are multiple people in the video, who gets tracked?
-A: The person that is nearest the camera.

-Q: How do I get the highest quality results?
-A: TK.
-Give a Move file.
-T-pose.
+TO DO.

-Q: What output formats are available?
+### What 3D output formats are available?
-A: TK.
-Frame rate, rig, etc
+FBX, USD, Blend.

-Q: What rig is the motion exported on?
+### What rig is the motion exported on?
-A: Our custom rig which uses the bone name conventions of MotionBuilder's HIK.
+Our custom rig which uses the bone name conventions of MotionBuilder's HIK.